 Two Mikulin AM-5 engines were used over the Mig-17's single VK-1F turbojet.
 The AM-5 was a significant change in Soviet engine design for two reasons.
 The first reason being the AM-5 was an axial-flow turbojet over the VK-1 which was a centrifugal-flow turbojet.
 This allowed two engines to be nestled side-by-sidewithout making the fuselage cross section very large.
 Secondly, the AM-5 was the first Soviet turbojet, not based on another nation's design.

 Soviet Mig-19's had limited opportunities for action against real targets during the Cold War.
 Among the first targets were balloons sent from Western Europe into Soviet air space to spread anti-communist leaflets.
 Despite their docile presence and lack of armament, the balloons did pose a threat to low-flying aircraft and to those without RADAR (many in the USSR, then).
 One Il-14 airliner crashed after a collision with a balloon resulting in the loss of all on board.
 Dispatching the balloons was not easy task for the fast Mig-19 pilots.
 A series of low-speed passes had to be made at the slow balloons with a quick departure to avoid collision.
 Often after several hits from the Mig-19's 23mm and 30mm canons, the ballons would not go down immediately as the air slowly leaked out instead of bursting.

-- TMach5 one month ago
+- TMach5 3 months ago

 - Created On Android